 - List the name, address and title of the committee’s chairperson, vice-chair, manager, coordinator and other key people.
 There is no legal requirement specifying what officers your committee must have, other than a treasurer.

-- Name the financial institution where the political committee’s bank account is maintained, along with the branch office location (if applicable) and city.
+- Name the financial institution where the political committee’s bank account is maintained, along with the full address.

-- During the eight days (excluding weekends and legal holidays) before each primary, general or special election in which your committee is spending money, campaign books of account must be open for public inspection by appointment.
-Supply the street address and city where these books may be examined and how the campaign may be contacted for appointments.
+- During the 10 days before each primary, general or special election in which your committee is spending money, campaign books of account must be open for public inspection by appointment.
+Supply contact information so that people who want to request appointments can do so.

 - Eligibility to give to another political committee and state office candidates.
 Absence of a check mark means your committee does NOT qualify to give to another committee or legislative and executive statewide candidates.

-- Paper-filed registrations must be signed by the committee treasurer.
-E-filers will complete a certification process before submitting the registration.
-It requires that the filer acknowledge the duty to report changes to email addresses within 10 days.
-A campaign's email address constitutes its official address for purposes of all communications from the commission.
+- At the end of the process, you will be asked to certify that you have authority to file the information, and that the information is correct.
+The filer acknowledges the duty to report changes to the campaign email address within 10 days.
+A campaign's email address constitutes its official address for purposes of all communication from the commission.

 Amending the C-1pc

 An amendment is required within ten days of when the information on a C-1pc changes.